skuid/skuid-labs/experiments/dataSources/SalesforceREST/readme.md

 * Create a new entry - generally it will be the same domain where you ultimately intend to host the page.  ``https://<<mydomain>>.visual.force.com``

-### Create REST model methods to connect to specfic APIs
+### Create a page with this REST model to connect to specfic APIs

+#### Access to Einstein Analytics data

+ Look at the folder below for specific instructions and page examples using this datasource.

 #### Retrieve all metadata related to contact object:

 * Query method with this URL:   ``/services/data/v46.0/sobjects/Contact/describe``
 * Use "Path to contents" to access folders within this response.

 #### Add a contact

 * Insert method with this URL:   ``/services/data/v46.0/sobjects/Contact``
-*     Insert the fields for contact as JSON in the request body
+* Insert the fields for contact as JSON in the request body.

 ####  Query contacts
 * Query method with this URL:  ``/services/data/v46.0/query/?q=SELECT+id,FullName,Email+from+Contact``